 Leche is a Spanish word for milk.
-So, café con leche is a Spanish style milk-based espresso drink.
-Even though this Café con leche is very similar to a latte, it isn’t a very common drink in American cafés.
-This Spanish drink has a bold espresso taste, mixed with creamy steamed milk and a distinctive foam topping.
+So, Café con Leche is a Spanish-style milk-based espresso drink.
+Even though this Café con Leche is very similar to a latte, it isn’t a ubiquitous drink in American cafés.
+This Spanish drink has a bold espresso taste, mixed with creamy steamed milk and a unique foam topping.
 The foam topping is an optional addition.
-This unique light brown foam is called “espumita“, which is made by whipping sugar and espresso.
+This unique light brown foam is called “Espumita“, which is made by whipping sugar and espresso.

 The Recipe Specifications